reald/uv-k5-firmware-custom/README.md

 3d printed mounts for electric cable elements on 10mm aluminium u-profile.
 Driven simply in center of radiator.

-Pro: Radio and antenna combined, light weight.
+Pro: Radio and antenna combined, very light weight.

-Cons: Not for TX.
+Cons: Not for TX, not very stable.

 | Element | Length | Position |
 | --- | --- | --- |